junle-chen/trip-plus/README.md

 Edit `.env` with the API keys and endpoints used by `models_config.json`.

-This anonymous release includes the full query file at `query/query_en/multiturn/query.json`.
-The complete database is too large to commit, so this repository tracks only two smoke-test sample databases under `database/sample/en/` plus the city-level Beijing database under `database/en/beijing/` for reviewers to inspect the source data format.
+This release includes the full query file at `query/query_en/multiturn/query.json`.
+The complete database is too large to commit, so this repository tracks only two smoke-test sample databases under `database/sample/en/` plus the city-level Beijing database under `database/en/beijing/` for people to inspect the source data format.
 Due to repository size limits, Beijing is included as one representative city from the 40-city source database.

 If you need a local OpenAI-compatible vLLM server, start it before running samples.
 The helper script takes the serving preset as its first argument: